Yes, all of our services are free of charge.

 We take a few details to go with the test so we can get in touch if you need treatment, and that’s it!

-None of the Cornerhouse workers are medically trained, we don’t look at your genitals, if you have a symptom that needs checking we would advise you to go to Conifer Service up the road (link) to see a nurse/doctor there.
+None of the Cornerhouse workers are medically trained, we don’t look at your genitals, if you have a symptom that needs checking we would advise you to go to Conifer Services up the road to see a nurse/doctor there as they may be able to give you treatment that same day.

-We must complete an extra form with you on your first visit, it doesn’t take long and is just about making sure you are safe and not being hurt in any way.
-This is all confidential. (see confidentiality policy?)
-We will ask some personal questions, but we will not tell anyone unless we are worried about you and we will always tell you first if we are going to do this.
-We will record a few bits of information
+We must complete an extra form with you on your first visit, it doesn’t take long and is there making sure you are safe and not being hurt in any way.
+This is all confidential, even though we will ask some personal questions, we will not tell anyone about your visit, unless we are worried about you and we will always tell you first if we are going to do this.
+We will record a few bits of information which is stored until you are 16 and then we shred it.

 Cornerhouse is a completely non-judgemental organisation.
 We are here to listen, support you and give information, not judge you for something which has happened or you have done.
 We won’t be shocked, we won’t judge you and it will never effect the treatment you receive from us.
 Please just ask for whatever you need and we will support you in any way we can.